Atlas-OS/Atlas/src/Desktop/Atlas/3. Configuration/README.txt

 - Animations
   Default: Disabled
-  Virtually all Windows animations are disabled
+  Virtually, all Windows animations are disabled.

+- Background Apps
+  Default: Disabled
+  Enable if you need to toggle background apps.

 - Bluetooth
   Default: Disabled